Singarenamrata/Singarenamrata/README.md

 - 👋 Hi, I’m @Singarenamrata
-- 👀 I’m interested in graphic designing and coding
+- 👀 I’m interested in cloud Computing and Python development
-- 🌱 I’m currently learning BCA(computer application)
+- 🌱 I have recently completed my BBACA(computer application) degree in may 2025
 - 💞️ I’m looking to collaborate on startup projects and other MNCS
 - 📫 How to reach me mail me on namratasingare257@gmail.com
 - 😄 Pronouns: namrata